Metaswitch/clearwater-readthedocs/Configuring an Application Server.md

    iFCs (typically TCP and UDP port 5060).

- * The application server must also be able to exchange SIP messages (in both directions) with any other SIP entity that may appear in the signalling path of any call going through it.
+ * The application server must also be able to exchange SIP messages (in both directions) with any other application server that may appear in the signalling path of any call going through it.

  * Since the application server is in the trusted zone, it should